Carat Weight

 That's why society equates beauty with size and weight.

 That's how we select our cars isn't it?
-"I don't care what it look like, I just want it to be big"
+"I don't care what it look like, I just want it to be heavy"

 What, you don't agree, bigger is always better, than tell me why do people think a larger diamond must be more valuable than a smaller gemstone?